netrisai/docs/topology-management.rst

 =========
 Inventory
 =========
-Inventory allows you to add/edit/delete network switches and Softgates Initial setup of a Netris managed network is a three part process:
+The Inventory section allows you to add/edit/delete network switches and SoftGates.
+Initial setup of a Netris managed network is a three part process:

 #.
 Create Inventory Profiles
 #.
 Adding Switches